 Now, any order that gets placed through my Shopify store gets automatically sent to Printful, they’ll bill my credit card on file, print, pack, and ship the order.

 A totally hands off, fully automated experience.
 That left me with the ability to put my time towards the most important aspect of any online store–marketing.

-In the past, I’ve written about psychological pricing tactics and how you can use them to sell more.
-I applied some of those tactics to this store.
+I’ve written about psychological pricing tactics and how you can use them to sell more, and I got to apply some of those tactics to this store.

 First, I knew that I wanted to have a pretty consistent profit margin of about $10 per shirt sold.
 Printful charges $13.50 per shirt (depending on what you print on), which meant I needed to charge $23.50 plus shipping.

 I took a look at a few different resources online to see how to price the shirts accordingly.
 I came across this great breakdown of shirt pricing from T-Shirt Magazine that made things easy.

 “$16-$24 - The unofficial average price range for the majority of t-shirt brands.
 Most brands you come across will have their tees at this price range whether they’re new or have been around for a while.
 Great profit margin if you can afford huge orders, good enough margin if you place small wholesale orders.”

 Initially, I wanted this to operate as a low investment business so that any savings I was making, I could pass along to the customers.
 However, nobody wants a poor quality shirt!
 Plus, these shirts needed to hold up to all the potential puppy loving they'd get.

 The type of shirts I decided to print on was the Anvil 980 Lightweight shirt .
 According to The Printful: